 #2 It respects employees.

 A Danish study found that a company’s management has more to do with stress than the workload.
 To curb office-related stress, the researchers suggested “a management style in which there is a clearly expressed wish to treat employees properly – combined with a transparent organisational structure.”

-Because of fair trade outsourcing principles, employees are safeguarded against any form of discrimination or bullying.
+Because of fair trade outsourcing principles, employees enjoy some protection against any form of discrimination or bullying.
 The company looks at them as valuable assets and treats them like family, not just mere worker bees.
-When they feel valued, they are grateful and inspired to contribute more to the organization's growth.
+When they feel valued, they are grateful and inspired to contribute more to the organization’s growth.